nounish/botswarm/README.md

 } = Ethereum({ ... });

 const {
-  farcasterClient, // The Farcaster client farcasterSigner, // The Farcaster signer cast, // Cast to Farcaster removeCast, // Remove a cast reply, // Reply to a cast
+  client, // The Farcaster client signer, // The Farcaster signer cast, // Cast to Farcaster removeCast, // Remove a cast reply, // Reply to a cast